samsungsamiio/samsungsami.io/source/sami/sami-changelog.md

 Here we'll be posting regular updates about SAMI and updates to the documentation.

+### September 23, 2015

+You can now write Rules for your SAMI devices, right from the User Portal!
+A Rule is a way to trigger device Actions based on SAMI messages.
+Learn more about the major new feature [here](/sami/sami-documentation/developer-user-portals.html#creating-a-rule) and in our [blog post](https://blog.samsungsami.io/data/rules/iot/2015/09/23/sami-rules-make-your-devices-work-together.html).

 ### August 27, 2015

 Over [in the blog](https://blog.samsungsami.io/development/iot/mobile/2015/08/27/monitor-fire-and-temperature-using-an-arduino-raspberry-pi-and-sami.html), we expanded our IoT device below to add a temperature sensor and Android for monitoring.
 You can check out the source code on [the Samples page](/sami/samples/).